-I was reading through some articles on Apple Education with the view to help my daughter have access to extra curricular learning resources through her Ipad.
+I was reading through some articles on education with the view to help my daughter have access to extra curricular learning resources through her Ipad.
 At only 9 years old she tells me she wants to study medicine.
 The material really impressed me.

 I am currently involved with building a village school in rural south west Madagascar, part of the Madagascar Surf Lodge Community School Project and wondering what resources would be useful for the Malagasy kids.

 My political view often swings between capitalist and socialist.
 I am probably not alone in this view.
 I feel every human has the right to create wealth and security for themselves and the future generations of their family but I also believe in equal opportunity for all.
 So how do we create a world where individuals can advance personal wealth but also share it amongst the world community?